markperdue/vsphere-setup/blog/post.md

 Walkthrough for getting VMWare vSphere ESXi 8 and vCenter 8 running on your homelab using the 60 day free evaluation license.

 This is part 1 of a multi-part series.
+Part 2 is [Creating VMs for Kubernetes Using Terraform and VMWare vSphere](https://perdue.dev/creating-vms-for-kubernetes-using-terraform-and-vmware-vsphere/)

 # The goal of this series
 This series is for you if you are interested in making management of your homelab something more turn-key.
 It is also for you if you are looking for something to help get hands-on experience to move from hobby tinkering to tools used in the workplace for managing infrastructure like Kubernetes clusters.